dmerejkowsky/blog/content/en/post/0059-porting-to-pytest-a-practical-example.md

         return self.driver.page_source
 ```

-And if we need to call a method directly to the underlying object, we can just forward tho call:
+And if we need to call a method directly to the underlying object, we can just forward the call:

 ```python
     def close(self):